bytecodealliance/wit-bindgen/crates/c/README.md

 } my_world_list_u8_t;
 ```

-Helper functions are generated for freeing lists:
+A helper function is generated for freeing lists:

 ```c
 // Frees the memory associated with the list